flobee/spss/docs/README.md

     composer install

-For more dev-tools you may install phpstan/phpstan `composer require -dev phpstan/phpstan` which shows a lot of stucture problems of the application and it should getting more attention (beginning with level=1).
+For a more 'dev-tool' you may install phpstan/phpstan `composer require -dev phpstan/phpstan` which shows a lot of stucture problems of the application and it should getting more attention (beginning with level=1).
+The shame: Not compatible for all php versions.
+So use it ~php >= 7.0 and you can use it using the following command: `./phing sca`

 ### Update existing code